 OpenDNS is a security services company based on DNS trust and management.
-The company was purchased by Cisco in 2015, and now produces Umbrella, a service and software product which allows users to filter their Internet experience at the DNS level, blocking out phishing sites, pornography, and DDOS attacks.
+The company was purchased by Cisco in 2015, and now produces Umbrella, a service and software product which allows users to filter their Internet experience at the DNS level, blocking out phishing sites, pornography, and DDoS attacks.

 The key deliverable for OpenDNS is trusted, reliable Internet access via its software and DNS servers.
 Its internal systems also play a role in this transaction by keeping blocked site data entries up to date and secure, weeding out the bad parts of the Internet at the DNS layer.

-Aram Grigoryan, Software Engineer at OpenDNS, said that, “We run a global cloud around the world, and we needed a technology which could help us scale quickly and actually handle the traffic we had.
+Aram Grigoryan, Software Engineer at OpenDNS, says, “We run a global cloud around the world, and we needed a technology which could help us scale quickly and actually handle the traffic we had.
 NGINX was a good candidate, we had heard a lot of good things about it, and it delivered.”

 NGINX is now an essential part of OpenDNS’ global infrastructure.
 With so many millions of users around the world relying on the OpenDNS platform for their security, it was important that the solution used be reliable and stable.
-Grigoryan said that NGINX has met both of these needs, and will remain a part of the company’s infrastructure plans far into the future.
+Grigoryan says that NGINX has met both of these needs, and will remain a part of the company’s infrastructure plans far into the future.

 OpenDNS is a global security company focused on building solutions around domain name systems and services.
-That means OpenDNS can offer DDOS protection, adult content filtering, and trust extension throughout the Internet via its services.
-Users simply add OpenDNS’ DNS servers to their network configuration, or install OpenDNS’ software, and they are automatically protected from dangerous sites on the Internet.
-OpenDNS responds to 100 billion DNS queries daily from 85 million users through 25 datacenters worldwide.
+That means OpenDNS can offer DDoS protection, adult content filtering, and trust extension throughout the Internet via its services.
+Users simply add OpenDNS’ DNS servers to their network configuration, or install OpenDNS software, and they are automatically protected from dangerous sites on the Internet.
+OpenDNS responds to 100 billion DNS queries daily from 85 million users through 25+ data centers worldwide.
 The company was purchased by Cisco in 2015.